gertjana/gertjanassies.dev/src/routes/+page.md

 # Home page

-This is my personal space, to talk about technology, coding and the maker space
+This is my personal space where I talk about technology, coding, the maker space and anything else that interests me

 ## todo